JessLorenzo/jessica-lorenzo-whimsyreads/README.md

 User:
 Users can be club organizers or members.
-Each user can belong to one or more Chapters via Memberships.
 Organizers may have elevated permissions via is_admin.

 Book Club:
-A top-level container created by an organizer.
+A top-level container created by an organizer
-Contains multiple Chapters and Announcements.

-Chapter (subgroup within a book club):
-Each chapter has:
+Will display:
+Announcements
 A Book of the Month
 Its own Polls
 Events specific to that group
 A list of members via memberships

 Book:
-Selected by a chapter as its current read.
+Selected by the book club as its current read.
-Includes title, author, description, and rating.
+Includes title, author, and genre.
 Pulled from an external source (like Google Books API).

 Poll:
-Created within a chapter to vote on the next book.
+Created to vote on the next book.
 Contains multiple book options.

 Meeting Events:
-Can be associated with a chapter (for meetups, discussions, etc.).
+Monthly meetups, discussions, etc.
 Includes title, date, and location (in-person or virtual).

 Announcements:
 Created at the BookClub level to share updates with all members.

-Membership:
+IF POSSIBLE- For Membership:
 Connects users to chapters.
 Tracks user role (e.g., is_admin), and helps manage chapter assignments.